 Roger Moore’s Simon Templar is well-dressed to a funeral in the Series 6 episode of The Saint, “Legacy for the Saint.”
 To keep warm in the cemetery he wears a charcoal grey car coat.
 The coat’s length is a few inches above the knee but is still considerably longer than a suit jacket so it can be worn over it.
 A car coat is shorter than the typical overcoat to make it easier when entering and exiting a car.
 Topcoats are often shorter as well, but they are also lighter and Moore’s coat is not.
 We don’t see much of the coat in “Legacy for the Saint,” but it makes another brief appearance in “The Time to Die.”
 The coat is cut with natural shoulders, buttons three, and has 3 buttons on the cuffs and a single vent.

 Under the coat Moore wears a three-piece suit made by Cyril Castle in charcoal with a very narrow-spaced light grey stripe.
 The suit coat has softly-padded shoulders, a draped chest and nipped waist typical of Castle’s tailoring, and like all of Moore’s single-breasted suits in The Saint this one buttons three.
 The suit coat is characteristic of the 1960′s Neo-Edwardian style, with narrow notched lapels, slanted flap pockets, double vents and single-button gauntlet cuffs.
 The length of the jacket is slightly shorter than the typical length, though not nearly as short as fashionable jackets today.
 The waistcoat buttons six with notch lapels and a straight bottom.
 And in his waistcoat pockets he wears a pocket watch with a fob chain.
-The trousers have a flat front with plain hems.
+The trousers have a darted front with plain hems.

 Moore’s ecru Frank Foster shirt has a spread collar, plain front and cocktail cuffs, and this is the first episode we see Moore wearing cocktail cuffs.
 The turnback of the cocktail cuffs in The Saint has a much wider spread compared to the cuffs he wears later in the Bond films.
 They have some similarities to the Turnbull & Asser cuffs Sean Connery wore, but these lay flatter, as Foster prefers.